-- · development of the economic capital model; - · monitoring of natural disaster risk exposure; - · analyses of the retrocession program.
+- · development of the economic capital model; - monitoring of natural disaster risk exposure; - · analyses of the retrocession program.

-In 2021, the Risk Management key function was held by the head of CCR Re's Risk Management & Internal Control Department, supported by a network of 23 Permanent Control Managers (PCMs), including 15 at CCR and eight at CCR Re.
+In 2021, the Risk Management function was held by the head of the Risk Management & Internal Control Department, supported by the network of PCMs referred to above.
 This choice of organization places the function at the center of the Group.